Julio Ríos Gallego: Career

-Known as Julioprofe, he became global benchmark by performing the material and videos of e-learning of free education in the areas of: algebra, geometry, trigonometry, analytic geometry, computing, physics, linear algebra and higher mathematics.
-He uses a teaching technique where he is a professor Guardian and the student can learn from his or her computer, smartphone, iPod, at home at any time.
+Known as Julioprofe, he appeared in e-learning videos of free education in the areas of: algebra, geometry, trigonometry, analytic geometry, computing, physics, linear algebra and higher mathematics.
+He uses a teaching technique where he is a professor Guardian and the student can learn from their computer, smartphone, iPod, at home at any time.

 Since September 2011, he is part of the educational project Academia Vasquez, responsible for video production of algebra and representative of Colombia said educational project.